DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/25-Processing-Internal-Whitelists.md

 ____________________________________
 #
 ### Checking For Script Whitelist File.
-124 In UserSubmitted
+122 In UserSubmitted
-* Whitelist File removed Tue Apr  9 00:20:19 MDT 2024
+* Whitelist File removed Wed Apr 10 00:20:19 MDT 2024
 ### Pulling Domains From Individual Lists.
 124 In appleappstore
 122 In Backupbitlockerrecoverykey